neuledge/engine-js/README.md

 - **Automatic data models for popular frameworks**: Generate clean and elegant business-logic code for your framework that scales fast and evolves with your project needs.
 - **No breaking changes during deployment**: Migrate and deploy schemas automatically, remove deprecated versions safely, and keep your data organized.

-### Sponsored by ❤️
+## ❤️ Sponsored by

-If you like this project, please [consider sponsoring us](https://github.com/sponsors/neuledge) to help us continue to maintain and improve this project.
+If you find Neuledge useful and would like to support its ongoing development and maintenance, please consider [sponsoring us](https://github.com/sponsors/neuledge).
+Your sponsorship will help us to continue to improve and evolve this project.
+Thank you for your support!

 <br>